Family Adventure Travel in Western Canada

 Exploring Vancouver – today you will hike or bike through Stanley Park, ascend Grouse Mountain, and this evening enjoy a spectacular Asian food experience – choose from Chinese, Japanese, Vietnamese or Korean cuisine.

 Take a float plane to Victoria, the very pretty capital of British Columbia, located on beautiful Vancouver Island.
-Victoria seems to many like a last bastion of Britain on the Pacific, and you will enjoy a tour of this lovely small city, including a visit to the spectacular Butchart Gardens and a whale watching cruise.
+Enjoy a tour of this lovely small city, including a visit to the spectacular Butchart Gardens and a whale watching cruise.

 Day 4